pzaino/zvector/README.md

 - **CI/CD support**

-   The library comes with its own Unit and Integration tests that are built and executed systematically with each library build and that can be extended automatically just by adding new C files in the `tests` directory (you the make process will detect them, build them automatically and execute them at every build)
+   The library comes with its own Unit and Integration tests that are built and executed systematically with each library build and that can be extended automatically just by adding new C files in the `tests` directory (the make process will detect them, build them automatically and execute them at every build).

 - **GitHub code test automation**